ehoward1/Early-Warning-System/README.md

-# Prediction Modelling for Students' Grades
+# Prediction Modelling for Students' Marks with ficticious sample data

-This is code for the paper "Contrasting Prediction Methods for Early Warning Systems at Undergraduate Level".
+This repository conatins code for the paper "Contrasting Prediction Methods for Early Warning Systems at Undergraduate Level".
 The paper is available on arXiv at:

+Fictitious sample data sets have been included to use with code.